StanleyWan/Coupon/README.md

 Those drivers who are high frequentcy of Bar visiting, the age between 25-30,  the occupation is not framing, fishing or forestry and the passengers are not kids will very likely accept the bar coupon.

 ### Independent Investigation
+Analysis focused on drivers who accept the Coffee coupons